RisingDragonz/RiskyApe/README.md

 # RiskyApe
-3x your Solana with the Risky Ape game.
+A Solana game in which you can triple your Solana by guessing a number between 1 and 3.